 How to find Us

 If you are considering sending your children to the school then formal applications can be made for the nursery through the school office.
-We offer 26 places in the morning session and a further 26 places in the afternoon sessions.
+We offer 26 places in a morning session.

 Entry to the Foundation Stage at the age of 4 is by allocation which means that application has to be made through the Local Education Authority (Wirral) by February of the year in which your child is to start school in September.
 This includes those children who already attend our Nursery.